 White House Scuttles Ambassador Pick Apparently Over View On North Korea Policy

-The White House has abandoned its choice for the next ambassador to South Korea, reportedly due to differing views on the idea of using a preemptive strike against North Korea.
+The White House has abandoned its choice for the next ambassador to South Korea, reportedly because of differing views on the idea of using a pre-emptive strike against North Korea.

 Victor Cha, who was widely reported to be the prime candidate for the post, is no longer under consideration, a National Security Council spokesman told NPR.
-The spokesperson declined to give a reason.
-Cha is a professor at Georgetown University who served as director for Asian Affairs at the National Security Council during the George W. Bush administration.
+No reason was given.
+Cha is a professor at Georgetown University who served as director for Asian affairs at the National Security Council during the George W. Bush administration.

-In a Washington Post opinion piece published Tuesday, Cha recounted that while under consideration for the post, he shared his view that a preemptive military strike against North Korea could escalate into a war that "would likely kill tens, if not hundreds, of thousands of Americans."
+In a Washington Post opinion piece published Tuesday, Cha recounted that while under consideration for the post, he shared his view that a pre-emptive military strike against North Korea could escalate into a war that "would likely kill tens, if not hundreds, of thousands of Americans."

-The preemptive strike option advocated by some Trump aides is sometimes referred to the "bloody nose" strategy.
+The pre-emptive strike option advocated by some Trump aides is sometimes referred to the "bloody nose" strategy.
 That strategy, as Gerald Seib at The Wall Street Journal explained earlier this month, goes like this:

 "React to some nuclear or missile test with a targeted strike against a North Korean facility to bloody Pyongyang's nose and illustrate the high price the regime could pay for its behavior.
 The hope would be to make that point without inciting a full-bore reprisal by North Korea.